OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 * `-cores`: parallel processes

 > **Special case – already tiled & buffered LAS files**
-> If the files are already tiled and buffered, it is recommended to merge the tiles and then re-tile them using the scipt or the command.
+> If the files are already tiled and buffered, we still recommended that you merge the tiles and then re-tile them using the scipt or the command.
 > For example, if the tiles are in `.las` format, to merge the file before re-tiling, use `lasmerge`:
 >
 > ```bash